Heim hits walk-off HR again, Rangers rally past Mariners 4-3

 Dennis Santana (1-1) pitched a scoreless ninth for Texas.

+The most recent big leaguer with consecutive walk-off homers was Albert Pujols with St. Louis in 2011.
+Heim gave the Rangers just their third victory in 17 games, and consecutive wins for the first time in a month.

+“You can’t find words to describe it,” Texas manager Chris Woodward said.
+“Just the energy that brings the clubhouse, the fans.
+Obviously it's been a rough year.
+Those two games are pretty special.”

-Marco Gonzales was in line to win his third consecutive start after the Seattle left-hander had gone more than three months without a win.
+Marco Gonzales allowed one run in six innings and was in line to win his third consecutive start after the Seattle left-hander had gone more than three months without a win.

 Gonzales gave up five hits and struck out four — all in the middle of a Texas batting order missing Gallo after the rebuilding Rangers sent the slugger to the New York Yankees in a deadline deal.